Published in Marketing and Strategy Terms category by MBA Skool Team

-An advertising budgetis the amount a company set aside for its promotional activities.
+Advertising budgetis the amount allocated by a company for its promotional activities in forms of advertising campaigns.
 Advertising budget is used by a company for marketing the products and services to the customers.
-Advertising budget includes money for doing advertising research, getting creatives made, printing material, allocating money to advertising media and ensuring proper implementation of ad campaigns.
+It includes money for doing advertising research, getting creatives made, printing material, allocating money to advertising media and ensuring proper implementation of ad campaigns.

 Advertising is one of the variables which affect sales and hence the profit earned.
 It is therefore difficult to calculate the amount to be allocated for advertisement budget.
 Also the budgeting depends on various other factors like: